Understanding inherited retinal diseases (IRDs)

 FICTION!

 There are several options available for management of IRDs.
-Once you receive a definitive diagnosis of an IRD, which may be achieved through genetic testing, your ophthalmologist may recommend visual aids and lifestyle changes that may help you manage your disease.
+Once you receive a definitive diagnosis of an IRD, which may be achieved through genetic testing, your ophthalmologist or other HCP may recommend visual aids and lifestyle changes that may help you manage your disease.
 In addition, you may be eligible to participate in a clinical trial involving your specific IRD.
 Be sure to take advantage of the strong IRD community for support, advice, and ideas for living with an IRD.